Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Efficient Visible Window Generation

 Inequality~\eqref{eq:jsvf_bandpass} includes an additive margin for altitude variation and discretization.
 The Doppler cone angle and its squint companion angle are assembled as follows:

 where $\bm{v}_s$ is the satellite velocity in the ECEF frame supplied by Eq.~\eqref{eq:teme_to_ecef}, $\bm{v}_{s,\mathrm{I}}$ is the corresponding satellite velocity in the ECI frame, $\theta_{\mathrm{DC}}$ is the Doppler cone angle measured with respect to the centroid line of sight, and $\theta_{\mathrm{sq}}$ is the associated squint angle recorded for later use.
-Accordingly, $\bm{v}_s$ supports kinematics in the rotating Earth model, and $\bm{v}_{s,\mathrm{I}}$ enters the Doppler cone angle through Eq.~\eqref{eq:doppler_cone}, consistent with the inertial formulation used by STK.
+Accordingly, $\bm{v}_s$ is used for kinematics in the rotating Earth model, whereas $\bm{v}_{s,\mathrm{I}}$ is used for Doppler evaluation because the cone definition follows the satellite velocity in the ECI frame rather than the satellite velocity in the ECEF frame.
 The along track bandpass is